RockFramework/Rock.StaticDependencyInjection/README.md

 Rock.StaticDependencyInjection also provides an api for *static* dependency injection.
 Most DI containers work via the concepts of constructor injection or property injection.
 These mechanisms rely on the creation and modification of objects.
 But what if you have a static dependency?
 And just what do I mean by a static dependency?

-Let's say you a widget library.
+Let's say you own a widget library.
 And this is what a widget looks like, along with its dependency's interface.

 ```csharp